-After visiting Great Rann of Kutch [White desert], as per locals suggested I decided to visit a village naming Ajrakhpur which is worldwide famous for Ajrakh Print; block printing on cloth.
+After visiting Great Rann of Kutch [White desert], as per locals suggested I decided to visit famous art and Craft villages of Kutch naming Ajrakhpur and Bhujoi famous for Ajrakh Print and block printing on cloth respectively.
 During my trip, I had seen that print on dresses, shawls and witnessing the process and knowing about it in detail enthralled me.
 Kutch is very well known for its numerous art and crafts.

 Ajrakh – It is type of textile production which is a millennium old tradition of weaving and dyeing textiles which originate back to Indus Valley Civilization of North West of India over thousands of years.
 This highly skilled and patterned ajrakh block print came to Kutch from Sindh Province [Pakistan] 400 years ago when the Muslim Khatris settled in village of Dhamdka.
 But the 2001 devasting earthquake damaged the Dhamdka village; they had to shift to new village “Ajrakhpur’ to rebuild their lives and craft production.
 Today Khatris live and work in both of these villages.

 Ajrakh Print involves laborious work with complex process of 16 different stages of dyeing and printing.
 In some cases, the fabrics are washed up to 20 times.
 It takes 14-20 days to complete one fabric.
 The beauty of ajrakh relies on expert manipulation of dyeing and printing.The dye sources come from natural resources like blue from indigo plant, black from waste iron and jeggery, yellow from pomegranate rinds etc.